Sticker (album)

 Sticker is the third Korean-language and fourth overall studio album by South Korean boy band NCT 127.
 It was released on September 17, 2021, by SM Entertainment, distributed by Dreamus in South Korea and Virgin Music in United States.
 It follows their Japanese-language EP Loveholic, released in February 2021, and previous Korean-language studio album Neo Zone, released in March 2020.
 On October 25, the group released a repackaged version of Sticker, titled Favorite, which features three new tracks, including the lead single "Favorite (Vampire)".

-The album and its reissue were commercially successful both in South Korea and internationally, selling a total of 3.58 million copies.
-Sticker became the best-selling album of all-time by an act under SM Entertainment, the best-selling K-pop album of 2021 both globally and in the United States (in pure sales), and the best-selling album by NCT 127 and by an NCT sub-unit.
-Sticker debuted and peaked at number 40 on the UK Albums Chart, becoming NCT 127's first appearance on said chart.
-On the Billboard 200, Sticker debuted and peaked at number three; it became the longest-charting album by an SM Entertainment artist, and NCT 127 became the third K-pop group to chart for 17 weeks after BTS and Blackpink.
-The album received positive reviews from music critics, with several publications naming it as one of the best K-pop albums from 2021.
-Sticker won the Album of the Year award from the 2021 Asia Artist Awards.
+The album and its reissue were commercially successful in South Korea, selling a total of 3.58 million copies.
+Sticker peaked at number 40 on the UK Albums Chart, becoming NCT 127's first appearance on said chart.
+On the Billboard 200, Sticker peaked at number three and became the highest and longest-charting album by the group.
+The lead single "Sticker" received mixed reviews from critics, although the album was generally praised.
+Several publications named it as one of the best K-pop albums from 2021.
+Sticker won Best Album at the 2021 Asia Artist Awards.